May Thirtieth Movement: Background

-The Nanjing Road Incident
+The Nanjing Road incident

+On 30 May 1925, the Communist Party organized an anti-imperialist protest in which thousands of workers, students, and others marched towards the British concession on Nanjing road.

-On the morning of May 30, 1925, just after the trial of the arrested students began, Shanghai Municipal Police arrested 15 ringleaders of a student protest being held on and around Nanking Road, in the foreign-controlled International Settlement.
+Just after the trial of the arrested students began, Shanghai Municipal Police arrested 15 ringleaders of a student protest being held on and around Nanjing Road, in the foreign controlled International Settlement.
 The protesters were held in Louza (Laozha) police station, which by 2:45 pm was facing a "huge crowd" of Chinese that had amassed outside.
-The demonstrators demanded the arrested ringleaders be returned to them and in a number of cases entered the police station, where (according to SMP officers) they tried to either block the foyer or gain access to the cells.
-Police on Nanking Road reported the crowd, which was between 1,500-2,000 strong, started good-naturedly but became more aggressive as arrests were made.
+The demonstrators demanded the arrested ringleaders be returned to them.
+Police on Nanking Road reported the crowd, which was between 1,500 and 2,000 strong, started good-naturedly but became more aggressive as arrests were made.

-After forcing protesters out of the charge room, a picket of police (there was only a skeleton staff of approximately two dozen officers overall, predominantly Sikh and Chinese, with three white officers) was set up to prevent demonstrators from entering the station.
-In the minutes before the shooting, police and some witnesses reported that cries of "kill the foreigners" were raised as the demonstration turned violent.
+A picket of police (there was only a skeleton staff of approximately two dozen officers overall, predominantly Sikh and Chinese, with three white officers) was set up to prevent demonstrators from entering the station.
 Inspector Edward Everson, station commander and the highest-ranking officer on the scene (as the police commissioner K.J.
 McEuen had not let early warnings of public demonstrations interfere with his attendance at the city's Race Club) eventually shouted, "Stop!
 If you do not stop I will shoot!" in Wu.
 A few seconds later, at 3:37 pm, and as the crowd was within six feet of the station entrance, he fired into the crowd with his revolver.
 The Sikh and Chinese policemen then also opened fire, discharging some 40 rounds.
 At least four demonstrators were killed at the scene, with another five dying later of their injuries.
 At least 14 injured were hospitalized, with many others wounded.

+In the evening of 30 May, the Communist Party decided to advocate for a strike of workers, students, and markets across Shanghai.